|

 Die in the same place

-It is because throughout the three hundred and sixty-five days of the year
+It is because throughout the three hundred and sixty-five days of

 Every day I embrace them all